srija25basak/srija25basak/README.md

 🚀 What I'm Working On:
 **Machine Learning**: Building and refining models to extract insights and drive data-driven decisions.

 **Deep Learning**: Enhancing my skills in neural networks and advanced AI techniques.

 **Generative AI**: Exploring creative applications and innovations in AI-generated content.

-Google Cloud: Gaining expertise in cloud computing and scalable solutions.
+**Google Cloud**: Gaining expertise in cloud computing and scalable solutions.

 🤝 Let’s Collaborate!
 I’m eager to team up on projects involving Machine Learning and Deep Learning.
 If you have a cool idea or need a collaborator, let’s connect!